FaithAlone.net

 [A'isha said]: "Surat al-Ahzab (33) used to be recited in the time of the Prophet with two hundred verses, but when Uthman wrote out the codices he was unable to procure more of it than there is in it today [73 verses]."

 Notice Aisha mentions that Surah 33 has lost about 127 verses.
-Could the one mentioned by Ibn Abbas in Sahih al-Bukhari 6830, which seems to resemble the theme of certain parts of that chapter (Surah 33:4-5, 33:40), be one of them?
+Could the one mentioned by Ibn Abbas in Sahih al-Bukhari 6830 ("Do not claim to be the offspring of other than your fathers..."), which seems to resemble the theme of certain parts of that chapter (Surah 33:4-5, 33:40), be one of them?

 Regardless, both of these quotations attest to the fact that parts of the Quran were lost.
-Yet, apologists over 1,000 years later assure us that these people who lived during the time of Muhammad were actually wrong, and we should instead trust them on this matter.
+Yet, Muslim apologists living over 1,000 years ensure both Muslims and non-Muslims alike that, contrary to these narrations, the Quran has been immaculately preserved.

 • Early Muslims invented stories about their own scripture being corrupted